-Google kicked off its annual developer conference yesterday, and has already made some big announcement about major new offerings.
+Google kicked off its annual developer conference yesterday, and has already made some big announcements about major new offerings.
 In addition to developments concerning Android N, its Firebase developer platform, and its new Allo messaging and Duo video call apps, the Google I/O conference brought news of major new efforts in AI, the smart home, and wearables.

 One of the biggest new products is the Google assistant, an AI app based on voice interaction.
 The company has notably departed from the anthropomorphism—not to mention feminization—of other AI assistants like Siri and Cortana, instead focusing on the ubiquity of its assistant, which will be available across Google devices and systems, and the quality of its speech recognition technology, which it claims to be “the most accurate in the world” in a new blog post.